danielperna84/hass-wh-triggers/README.md

 ## Introduction

 HASS-WH-Triggers is a [Flask](https://www.palletsprojects.com/p/flask/) webapp that allows you to store predefined triggers, which can be used to fire [Webhook trigger](https://www.home-assistant.io/docs/automation/trigger/#webhook-trigger) based automations in [Home Assistant](https://www.home-assistant.io/).
 Authentication is required to access the list of triggers.
-User registration and login requires a username, password __and__ a device to perform [WebAuthn](https://www.w3.org/TR/webauthn/) authentication.
+Logging in requires a registered username, password __and__ one of the following:
+- A device to perform [FIDO2](https://fidoalliance.org/fido2/) / [WebAuthn](https://www.w3.org/TR/webauthn/) authentication.
 This could be a Security Key by e.g. [Yubico](https://www.yubico.com) (or other FIDO2 device vendors), Android 7+, [Windows Hello](https://www.microsoft.com/en-us/windows/windows-hello) or Apple’s Touch ID (currently only when using [Google Chrome](https://www.google.com/chrome/)). iOs devices with version 13+ support hardware tokens as well.
 More information on WebAuthn can be found [here](https://webauthn.guide/).
 You can test if your device is WebAuthn compatible at this site: https://webauthn.io/.
+- An enrolled [TOTP](https://tools.ietf.org/html/rfc6238) token (the ones used with Google Authenticator ([Android](https://play.google.com/store/apps/details?id=com.google.android.apps.authenticator2), [iOs](https://apps.apple.com/app/google-authenticator/id388497605)))
+- A One-Time-Password sent to the user by the admin

 ## What do I use this for?